 - Repeat this movement on both sides for the required number of reps.

 Pro tip: If you feel some tightness in your lower back, you should try this exercise.

 Dynamic Arm Circles

-- Position your feet shoulder-width apart while holding your arms out to the side, at shoulder height.
+- Place your feet shoulder-width apart while holding your arms out to the side at shoulder height.

-- Circle your arms around slowly.
-Start with small circles and work your way up to large circles.
+- Circle your arms slowly, starting with small circles and working your way up to large circles.

-- Reverse the direction and perform about 20 more reps.
+- Reverse the direction and perform 20 more reps.